Kalyanmoy Deb: NSGA-II

 In 2002, Deb and coauthors Amrit Pratap, Sameer Agarwal, and T.A.M.T.
 Meyarivan introduced a notion of crowding distance for an individual, which "calculates a measure of how close an individual is to its neighbors."
 They also introduced a faster way to implement nondominated sorting, by for every individual keeping track of which other individuals it strictly dominates.
 By incorporating crowding distance, elitism, and the faster implementation of nondominated sorting into the original NSGA, Deb and his coauthors modified the original NSGA and made it faster and more reliable.
 They termed this modification "NSGA-II".
 According to the Web of Science Core Collection database, this paper was the first paper solely by Indian authors to have more than 5,000 citations.
+As of 2025, the paper has accumulated over 65,000 citations.

 NSGA-III

 In 2013, Deb and coauthor Himanshu Jain proposed a modification of NSGA-II for solving many-objective optimization problems with 10+ objectives.
 They termed this modification "NSGA-III".